 Building a sourdough bread starter generally takes about seven to eight days to complete.
 It could take longer depending on available yeast and bacteria present in your flour, and environment.
 Ambient temperature will also be a determining factor in the progression of your starter.
 A cooler kitchen means a slower starter.

 If you’re like me, you’ll probably think about it more than the time it takes to make it: checking on it periodically, looking for bubbles, taking a whiff for a bit of that sweet and sour aroma we’re after.
 The key is patience and consistency.
-See recipe card below for specific measurements.
-Here’s how to start:
+In summary, here’s how to get started (see recipe card below for specific measurements):

 - DAY 1: In a glass bowl or jar, whisk flour and water together.
 Lid or cover with a damp tea towel and set aside at room temperature 24 hours.